constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

   * Paolo Aluffi's "Algebra: Notes from the Underground" seems like a potentially interesting followup.
   * For a deeper look at quaternions, see "Geometry: Plane and Fancy", "Introduction to the Theory of Numbers", and some abstract algebra books.
 Most introductory abstract algebra books only cover the finite quaterion group, though.
   * Alternatively, quaternions are probably better covered in geometric algebra:  especially consider "Visualizing Quaternions" and "Visualizing More Quaternions" by Andrew Hanson.

+Learn Physics with Functional Programming, by Scott N Walck

 Quantum in Pictures by Bob Coecke and Stefano Gogioso
     * Note that both Linas Vepstas pedagogical resources and John Carlos Baez's lectures discuss the quantum harmonic oscillator.